HideakiTsutsui/TsutsuiLab/_posts/2025-07-11-Paper-accepted-for-Advances-in-Sample-Preparation.md

 layout: single
 categories: [publication]
 tags: [sample preparation]
-excerpt: "An overview of our new handheld nucleic acid detection device designed for field-ready pathogen diagnostics."
+excerpt: "Chia-Wei's paper, titled *"A 3D-printed handheld device for quick citrus tissue lysis and nucleic acid extraction,"* has been accepted for publication in [*Advances in Sample Preparation*](https://www.sciencedirect.com/science/article/pii/S277258202500052X).
+Congratulations!"
 ---

 Chia-Wei's paper, titled *"A 3D-printed handheld device for quick citrus tissue lysis and nucleic acid extraction,"* has been accepted for publication in [*Advances in Sample Preparation*](https://www.sciencedirect.com/science/article/pii/S277258202500052X).
 Congratulations!